1 Introduction

 3 Scope

-The policy applies to all trust staff, bank and agency staff, volunteers and contractors working in any part of the trust or in partner organisations’ premises.
+The policy applies to all trust staff, bank and agency employees, volunteers and contractors working in any part of the trust or in partner organisations’ premises.
 It describes the procedures, which should be followed and the factors, which should be taken into account by all trust managers and staff when dealing with slips, trips and falls in the workplace.

 Some of the activities associated with the management of slips, trips and falls overlap with those of other policies and procedures.
 Specific regulations and guidance cover the hazards of these other activities and the precautions to be taken in relation to these.
 It is not the intention of this policy to provide details of the overlapping regulations and guidance or the related hazards and precautions to be taken.